burakbehlull/discord-modulated-helpers/README.md

 # Discordjs Helper Pack

+A helper library that shortens the classes and actions in the Discordjs library.
+Documents for installing and using npm are available below.
+It is an open source library.

 | Class | Corresponding |
 | ------- | ------- |
 | TextSelectBox | StringSelectMenuBuilder, StringSelectMenuOptionBuilder |